What Is Intent Data? How B2B Teams Turn Buying Signals Into Pipeline

 Types of Intent Data

-Intent data comes from two sources: first-party (your properties) and third-party (external networks).
+Intent data comes from three sources: first-party (your properties), second-party (shared data), and third-party (external networks).
 Combined, they create complete visibility into account research activity.

 • First-party intent: Activity on your website, marketing automation platform, and owned channels.
 High fidelity but limited scope.